DFoly/DFoly.github.io/_posts/blog/2017-04-10-Bayesian-Regression-in-R.markdown

 ![BOE](/assets/img/fanplot.png)

 The confidence bands are pretty large as you can see and so, not surprisingly using an AR(2) model may not be the best choice.
-I am sure better models could be created by incorporating more variables into a Vector Auto Regression framework.
-I will leave to that for another post though.
+I am sure better models could be created by incorporating more variables into a Vector Auto Regression framework but I think this is fine for the purposes of an introduction to Bayesian estimation.